Mission and Vision

 Our vision is that, one day, all teens will have the knowledge and skills they need to make healthy decisions.

 In 1999, six Yale undergraduates began teaching health workshops in New Haven public schools in order to fill the gap left by an underfunded, understaffed district health program.
 In 2003, the founding members of the group established Peer Health Exchange to replicate this successful program in other communities with unmet health education needs.
-Since then, we have trained more than 5,000 college student volunteers to deliver effective health education to over 57,000 public high school students in New York City, Boston, Chicago, the San Francisco Bay Area, and Los Angeles, seeing strong initial results.
-This year, we have launched a sixth city site in Washington, D.C. to serve an additional 750 teens.
+Since then, we have trained more than 7,500 college student volunteers to deliver effective health education to over 96,000 public high school students in New York City, Boston, Chicago, Los Angeles, the San Francisco Bay Area, and Washington, DC, seeing strong initial results.